Friends-Zone/Nana-Remix/README.md

 [Visit the official documentation](https://aman-a.gitbook.io/nana-remix) to learn more how to setup your own Nana userbot + assistant.

+## Commands List

+TO get all the available commands for the userbot + assistant, send `/help` on your Assistant.

 ## Community

 Have questions about our fork of Nana or facing issues?
 Join [Nana Support](https://t.me/NanaBotSupport) and our friendly